Updated: Mar 22

 (Here's my eldest on his first year coming to lead a guided group with me, he would have been 6 I think)

-This beautiful A4 Printable has been designed just for our 2022 London Bookshop Crawl and gives you fun (and easy) things to look for as you're visiting bookshops.
+This beautiful A4 Printable has been designed just for Bookshop Crawl UK and gives you fun (and easy) things to look for as you're visiting bookshops.
 You can tick things off, and even take a photo to share on social media with the chance to win a prize.
 Download it here.

 2. Ask a bookseller for a great book recommendation based on what the child has recently loved